I drove to Haifa this Saturday morning to make a Hyperlapse of Bahai Gardens. And now, I will share my experience.

 The easiest way to answer this question is to use the term time-lapse.
 Time-lapse is a series of photos stitched together into a movie.
-Time-lapses are used to show a long process in a short amount of time.
-For example building constructions, cloud movements, sunsets, and even season changes that are shown in a short video (usually from few seconds till a couple of minutes).
-If you want a video example, check out my time-lapse post.
+Time lapses show a long process in a short amount of time.
+For example, building constructions, cloud movements, sunsets, and even season changes are shown in a short video (usually from a few seconds to several minutes).
+If you want a video example, check out the time-lapse.

 Hyperlapse is a moving time-lapse.
-While many time-lapses are static, and others have limited movement (usually using a short slider), during the shooting of a Hyperlapse you pass distances.
-For example, during the shooting of Bahai Gardens Hyperlapse, I passed at least 515 meters.
+While many time-lapses are static, and others have limited movement (usually using a short slider), you pass distances during the shooting of a Hyperlapse.
+For example, during the shooting of the Bahai Gardens Hyperlapse, I walked at least 515 meters.

 How I created this Hyperlapse?

-In order to create a Hyperlapse, you need to move toward or around your subject.
-I selected Sderot Ben Gurion street in Haifa since it has clear view of Bahai gardens and Bahai Temple.
-Also, on Sderot Ben Gurion there is an island separation between car lanes.
+To create a Hyperlapse, you need to move toward or around your subject.
+I selected Sderot Ben Gurion street in Haifa since it has a clear view of Bahai gardens and Bahai Temple.
+Also, there is an island separation between car lanes on Sderot Ben Gurion.
 You can stand on it and move towards the Bahai gardens.

-I set the camera to manual since I didn’t want the exposure to be influenced by clouds or shades.
-Center upper focus point was always pointing to the Bahai Temple, and I used this point for focusing (for all photos).
-I shot in raw so the white balance wasn’t an issue.
+I set the camera to the manual since I did not want the exposure to be influenced by clouds or shades.
+The central upper focus point was always pointing to the Bahai Temple, and I used this point for focusing (for all photos).
+I shot in raw, so the white balance was not an issue.

-After setting the camera the process was quite simple.
-I took a shot, then advanced for about a meter and took the next shot.
-And repeated this process for 515 times.
-When I started taking steps forward, I used the pavement stones for distance metering (skipped two stones each time).
-But after some time I noticed that the size of the stones started to vary drastically.
+After setting the camera, the process was quite simple.
+I took a shot, advanced for about a meter, and took the next photo.
+And repeated this process 515 times.
+When I started taking steps forward, I used the pavement stones for distance metering (I skipped two stones each time).
+But after some time, I noticed that the size of the stones started to vary drastically.
 So, I made one step between every two following photos.

-Also, in the middle of the video, you can see a small jump.
-This is because there was a junction and I had to skip about 10 meters.
+Also, you can see a slight jump in the middle of the video.
+This is because there was a junction, and I had to skip about 10 meters.

 The next step is the editing process.
-Editing one photo and synchronizing those changes is quite simple and doesn’t take much time.
+Editing one photo and synchronizing those changes is simple and does not take much time.
 Stitching all photos into a video is where things can be tricky.

-Since the video that is done from the photos is quite shaky, in many cases warp stabilizer in After Effects won’t be able to stabilize the video.
-In such cases, you have to manually stabilize the video.
-This means that you need to go frame after frame and select and move tracking points to their correct position.
-This is what I had to do for this Hyperlapse and only the manual stabilization took me more than an hour.
+Since the video created from the photos is quite shaky, in many cases warp stabilizer in After Effects will not stabilize the video.
+In such cases, you have to stabilize the video manually.
+This means you must go frame after frame and select and move tracking points to their correct position.
+This is what I had to do for this Hyperlapse.
+The manual stabilization took me more than an hour.

 What do you think?
 Did you like the result?
 Do you do Hyperlapse videos?
 Tell us in the comment below.